bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

   <tr><td>&gt; 0%</td><td>top-1 genes</td><td>29 out of 75 (39%)</td><td>0.5 genes</td></tr>
 </table>

-**Conclusion:** Based on this, it's better to look at the top 3 genes with PTP > 0% instead of the top 5 and PTP > 1%.
+Based on this, it's better to look at the top 3 genes with PTP > 0% instead of the top 5 and PTP > 1%.

 ---